tim-one/tinyrand/README.md

 ### Module level

+- `tinyrand.SUPPORTED_VERSIONS`

+    A tuple of supported version numbers (small integers) in sorted order.

 - `tinyrand.get(version=tinyrand.DEFAULT_VERSION, seed=0)`

     Return an object that can be used for shuffling.

-    The version is an integer between 0 and `tinyrand.MAX_VERSION` inclusive, It's intended that results be exactly reproducible "forever", across all implementations, for objects created with the same `version` and `seed`.
+    `version is an integer in SUPPORTED_VERSIONS.

     `seed` is an integer >= 0 used to initialize the internal random number generator's state.
 Only the trailing bits are used - the state is typically very small.

-- `tinyrand.MAX_VERSION`

-    The largest version implemented.
+    It's intended that results be exactly reproducible "forever", across all implementations, for objects created with the same `version`and `seed`.

 - `tinyrand.DEFAULT_VERSION`

     The version returned if a version isn't passed to `get()`.

-- `tinyrand.SUPPORTED_VERSIONS`

-    List of all supported versions.

 ### Instance objects